yamin02/python-noobs/README.md

 # python-noobs
 Learning python by a noob coder

-This repo must includes codes from versatile sectors using python :
+This repo must include codes from versatile sectors using python :
  1. Engineering python ( uses of numpy , sympy , matplotlib )
   for purpose like : ODE , calculus , plot graph 2d-3d  etc